Cisco-Talos/Mussels/README.md

       - "application" if the recipe is the primary build target.
     - This feature must support globbing, so you can specify a directory or all files within the directory.

-- Add a yes/no Ready-check prompt prior to a build, with information about the build similar to the `--dry-run` option.
+- Add ability to specify "Debug" or "Release" builds
-  - Feature must include a `-y`/`--yes` override for non-interactive builds.
+  - Debug builds should also include copying .pdb files to the out/install directory (Windows)

-- Migrate clamav-related recipes to a separate `clamav-mussels-cookbook` repository.
+- Add ability to specify Platform Toolset (i.e. v141 / 14.1) in recipe build script & as a version requirement.
-- Migrate non-clamav-related recipes to the new `mussels-recipe-scrapbook` repository.
+  - It may make sense to create the platform toolset as a tool which adds a build script variable.
-- Start documentation about cookbooks and how to get new cookbooks added to the index.
+    - Should tools have the ability to add new build script variables?

 - Add capability for recipes to have "static" dependencies.
   - Static dependencies would be built in addition to normal (shared) dependencies, meaning that two recipes in a dependency chain could depend on different versions of the same library without conflicting.